websanco/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-a-catalog-page.md

 ## Configure the _Search Bar_ Widget

 The _Search Bar_ widget must be configured to display data from the Global site scope.
-This is because all products are stored at the global level and not the site level.
+This is because all Products are stored at the global level and not the site level.

 1. Click on the _Actions_ button (![Actions Button](../images/icon-actions.png)) for the Search Bar widget, and select _Configuration_.

     ![Click on the Actions button for the Search Bar widget, and select Configuration.](./creating-a-catalog-page/images/03.png)

 1. Set the widget's Scope to _Everything_.

-   This is essential because Products are created in Catalogs at the global level and are not Site-scoped.

     ![Set the widget's Scope to Everything.](./creating-a-catalog-page/images/04.png)